Age of Empires II: Units and civilizations

 Each civilization in The Age of Kings has one or two special units that are exclusive to that civilization.
-For example, the Britons have access to longbowmen, an archery unit with increased range.
 These civilization-specific units are generally more powerful, but still follow the basic rock-paper-scissors model.
 The monk is a special kind of military unit that has the ability to convert enemy units to the player's civilization, and to heal allied units.
 Monks are also used to collect relics, which accumulate gold once held in the player's monastery—the more relics are captured, the faster the gold is accumulated.
 Collecting all relics on the map is one method by which a player can win a random map game, depending on the victory condition.
 Once a player has all the relics in their monasteries, a timer is shown to all players.
 The player holding all of the relics wins if they maintain control of the relics for the length of the timer.

-Players choose to play as one of 13 civilizations split into 4 architectural styles—Western European (Britons, Celts, and Franks), Central European (Goths, Teutons, Vikings), Middle Eastern (Byzantines, Persians, Saracens, and Turks), and East Asian (Chinese, Japanese, and Mongols) —that determine building appearance in-game.
+Players choose to play as one of 13 civilizations split into 4 architectural styles—Western European (Britons, Celts, and Franks), Central European (Goths, Teutons, and Vikings), Middle Eastern (Byzantines, Persians, Saracens, and Turks), and East Asian (Chinese, Japanese, and Mongols) —that determine building appearance in-game.
 The civilizations have varying strengths and weaknesses with regards to economics, technology, and combat, and each has access to one or more different, very powerful "Unique Units".
 Additionally, each civilization provides an individual team bonus in team games.
 To add variety, each civilization has a set of sound bites in its native language that are uttered by units when selected or instructed to perform a task.